-Russian Motorcycles Market ended the Q1 2020 with sales up 100.9% reinforcing the recovery pathway after the huge collapse reported in recent years.
+Russian Motorcycles Market is still recovering despite the covid19 effects and year to date July 2020 sales increased 20%.
 Actually Ukraine is the largest country in the CIS region reporting sales three-time higher than Russia.
 Other available markets are Kazakhstan, Moldova, Uzbekistan, Azerbaijan.

 The Motorcycles Industry in the CIS region